Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 4. Create a manifest file

   With the text editor of your preference, create a new file and open it, Ex: `${HOME}/cdis-manifest/commons-test.planx-pla.net/manifest.json`.
-The content of the file shold be similar to:
+The content of the file should be similar to:

 ```json
 {